core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~

-## Read Endpoint Links {#read}
+### Read Endpoint Links {#read}

-Some endpoints may wish to manage their links as a collection, and may need to read the current set of links in order to determine link maintenance operations.
+Some endpoints may wish to manage their links as a collection, and may need to read the current set of links stored in the registration resource, in order to determine link maintenance operations.

 One or more links MAY be selected by using query filtering as specified in {{RFC6690}} Section 4.1